Online Resource Allocation via Static Bundle Pricing

+As before, we solve (and use) a $\gamma$-scaled down of EA-LP, with $c(e)/\gamma$, instead of $c(e)$, on the rhs of the first constraint.
+We let $\fopt$ (resp. $\fopt_\gamma$) denote the value of the optimal fractional (resp. scaled down) EA-LP solution.

 \paragraph{Buyer Types and Generalized Bundles.} A key observation is that any $s$-$t$ path satisfies all buyers with the same source-target pair $(s,t)$.
-This motivates treating each pair $(s,t)$ as a \emph{type} whose feasible bundles are exactly the $s$-$t$ paths $\mathcal{P}_{s,t}$.

-We introduce a generalized bundle $B_{s,t}$, representing the act of serving an $(s,t)$-buyer.
-Each \emph{copy} of $B_{s,t}$ will later be instantiated as a specific simple path $p \in \mathcal{P}_{s,t}$; different copies may correspond to different paths.
-The path associated with each copy is sampled \emph{before any buyer arrives}, from a distribution over $\mathcal{P}_{s,t}$ that we define later.
+This motivates treating each pair $(s,t)$ as a \emph{type} whose feasible bundles are all $s$-$t$ paths in $\mathcal{P}_{s,t}$.
+We introduce the notion of a \emph{generalized bundle} $B_{s,t}$, representing the act of serving an $(s,t)$-buyer.
+Each copy of $B_{s,t}$ is instantiated as a specific path $p \in \mathcal{P}_{s,t}$; different copies of bundle $B_{s,t}$ may correspond to different $s-t$ paths.
+The path associated with each copy is sampled before any buyer arrives from a distribution over $\mathcal{P}_{s,t}$ defined below.

-For the moment, assume that every buyer $b$ with $(s_b,t_b) = (s,t)$ can only purchase copies of $B_{s,t}$\footnote{In \Cref{app:graph-subadd} we remove this assumption by proving that the menu prices are subadditive, so buyers never have an incentive to purchase a collection of tickets that indirectly covers their path instead of $B_{s,t}$ itself.}.
-Under this assumption, buyers of the same type behave exactly like single-minded buyers for a generalized \emph{bundle} $B_{s,t}$.
-We may therefore group them as a single demand class and randomize over how many copies of $B_{s,t}$ to create, just as we randomize over bundle copies in the single-minded setting.
+For simplicity, we assume that every buyer $b$ with $(s_b,t_b) = (s,t)$ can only purchase copies of $B_{s,t}$ \footnote{In Appendix~\ref{app:graph-subadd}, we remove this assumption by proving that the menu prices are subadditive; so the buyers never have an incentive to purchase a collection of paths whose union includes an $s-t$ path, instead of purchasing a copy of $B_{s,t}$.}.
+Then, buyers of the same type behave like single-minded buyers w.r.t. a generalized ``bundle'' $B_{s,t}$.
+We may therefore group them as a single demand type and randomize over how many copies of $B_{s,t}$ to create, just as we randomize over bundle copies in the single-minded setting.

-Crucially, all arguments that relate the LP to the expected value of the unconstrained algorithm (Property 1) depend only on the total fractional mass assigned to each ``bundle'' and not on its internal structure.
-After grouping buyers by type in this way, the analysis of $\ualg$ from the single-minded case carries over without change.
-What remains is to specify how we (i) construct the menu for each type $(s,t)$ and (ii) route buyers who purchase $B_{s,t}$ so that the load bounds (Property~2) are preserved at the edge level.
+Crucially, all arguments that relate $\fopt$ to the expected value of the unconstrained algorithm (Property~1, Lemma~\ref{lem:ualg}) depend only on the total fractional allocation to each generalized ``bundle'' $B_{s,t}$ and not on the bundle's internal structure (i.e., how different copies of $B_{s,t}$ are routed through different $s-t$ paths).
+After grouping buyers by type, the analysis of $\ualg$ from the single-minded case carries over without any change.
+It remains to specify how (i)~we construct the menu for each $(s,t)$ type; and (ii) we route buyers who purchase $B_{s,t}$ so that the load bounds (Property~2, Lemma~\ref{lem:L(e)}) are preserved at the edge level.

-\paragraph{Menu Construction and Routing.} We now describe the construction of the menu $M$ in the graph setting.
-For each pair $(s,t)$ with at least one buyer, let